waldrain/waldrain.github.io/index.md

 ### Bagger

-- price in hardly ever under 10k
+- price is hardly ever under 10k
 - buy a new one and share with or sell to cipriano
 - nicola has one in her garden. who does it belong to?
 Magnus will ask.
 - ask dal grande, falk, daniel